Disclosure: This post contains affiliate links. If you decide to try one of the services I recommend, I’ll receive a small commish at no cost to you.

 Most training and jobs are done remotely but there are some companies who require their employees who work-from-home to live where their headquarters are.
 The reason for this is so that the employee can be available to attend team meetings, ongoing training or other events that need the employee to be onsite for.

 On the other hand, the location next to a job listing doesn’t mean you have to live there.
 A lot of the times the location is where a company’s headquarters is.
-But if you read the job description, it might say you can live anywhere or require you live in a particular state.
+But the job description might say you can live anywhere.
+Or that you at least live in the state of their HQs.

 Over To You

 I hope these frequently asked questions were helpful and may have answered some of your own.
-If you have any questions that weren’t on this list feel free to ask away in the comments section below!
+If you have any questions that weren’t on this list feel free to contact me and I’d be happy to answer them for you.

 Don’t forget to share this post on social media!